flutter/samples/INDEX.md

 Brian Egan's implementations of TodoMVC using a variety of state management and architectural approaches.
-If you'd like to see how an app built with `flutter-redux` is different than one using BLoC, this is a great place to start.
+If you'd like to see how an app built with `flutter-redux` is different from one using BLoC, this is a great place to start.

 #### [jsonexample](jsonexample) _(Flutter team)_